Vinicius-Mangueira/tic-tac-toe/README.md

 ## Overview

+*This project was developed as an assignment for the Data Structures course taught by Professor Gilberto Farias.*

 This project offers a fully playable console-based Tic-Tac-Toe game in Python.
-You can play:
+You can play only:

-* **Human vs. Human**
 * **Human vs. Computer** (AI)

 The computer opponent uses a set of prioritized heuristic rules (an expert system) to determine its moves.